Renovation

 Renovation (also called remodeling) is the process of improving broken, damaged, or outdated structures.
 Renovations are typically done on either commercial or residential buildings.
 Additionally, renovation can refer to making something new, or bringing something back to life and can apply in social contexts.
 For example, a community can be renovated if it is strengthened and revived.
 It can also be restoring something to a former better state (as by cleaning, repairing, or rebuilding).
+Renovation is a widespread practice in many regions, often driven by safety upgrades, energy efficiency improvements, and aesthetic preferences.
+For example, there are more than twenty thousand home improvement projects every year in Hong Kong, affecting more than a million residents (population of HK is around 7.5 million in 2023).

 Phases and process of renovations

 The building renovation process can usually, depending on the extents of the renovation, be broken down into several phases.
 The phases are as follow.